Farmer using data insights to manage field of crops.

 Which version of the IDA add-on is currently valid?

-There is one version of the IDA add-on available for audit.
+There is one version of the IDA add-on currently available for audit.

-• V1 for plants and v1 for aquaculture were published on 13 November 2023 and become obligatory for use with all versions of IFA from 1 January 2024.
+• V1 for plants* and v1 for aquaculture were published on 13 November 2023 and are to be combined with IFA v6 from 1 January 2024.

 The FAQ contains more information on documents, the renewal process, and more.